I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-clfscreatelogfile.md

 <p><b>ClfsCreateLogFile</b> returns STATUS_SUCCESS if it succeeds; otherwise, it returns one of the error codes defined in Ntstatus.h.</p>

 ## -remarks
 <p>When you create a CLFS stream, it is backed by an underlying physical CLFS log.
 The underlying log can be either dedicated (backs only one stream) or multiplexed (backs several streams).
 A dedicated log cannot be converted to a multiplexed log, and a multiplexed log cannot be converted to a dedicated log.</p>

 <p>A physical CLFS log name does not include the .blf extension.</p>

-<p>For an explanation of CLFS concepts and terminology, see <a href="https://msdn.microsoft.com/a9685648-b08c-48ca-b020-e683068f2ea2">Common Log File System</a>. </p>

-<p>When you create a CLFS stream, it is backed by an underlying physical CLFS log.
-The underlying log can be either dedicated (backs only one stream) or multiplexed (backs several streams).
-A dedicated log cannot be converted to a multiplexed log, and a multiplexed log cannot be converted to a dedicated log.</p>

-<p>A physical CLFS log name does not include the .blf extension.</p>